 Barnes came to Bakersfield off a stint at Georgia State (2007-11) where he added 44 wins to his coaching resume and helped rebuild a basketball program amidst academic, administrative, and conference turmoil.

 Prior to Georgia State, Barnes led his alma mater Ole Miss to the Sweet 16 in the 2001 NCAA Tournament.
 The same year, he was named SEC Coach of the Year and Naismith national coach of the year.
 Barnes posted a win percentage of .564 in eight years in the SEC while producing three 20-win seasons.

 Barnes had a stellar career as a player at Ole Miss, averaging 19.0 points, 4.0 rebounds, and 4.0 assists as a senior.
 He became in the first player in the history of the program to collect 500 points, 100 rebounds, and 100 assists in a single season.
 Barnes is the only person in the storied history of the Southeastern Conference to be named both All-SEC as a player and SEC Coach of the Year.
 He was inducted as a member of the Ole Miss Hall of Fame in the Fall of 2012.

 He is a 1988 graduate of Mississippi with a degree in business management.
 Barnes is married to his wife Bridgett and has three sons, Brandon, Bray and stepson Corey.
-Bray is a redshirt sophomore for the 'Runners becoming the second son to play for his father, following the footsteps of his older brother Brandon, who graduated following the 2013-14 season and is in his first season as head varsity boy's basketball coach at Mira Monte High School in Bakersfield.
+Bray is a redshirt sophomore for the 'Runners becoming the second son to play for his father, following the footsteps of his older brother Brandon, who graduated following the 2013-14 season and the director of basketball operations for the Roadrunners.